FieryRobot/SupplyChain/README.md

 I put in extra checks to ensure that, for example, the farmer ID passed in when harvesting MUST be the farmer that also processes, packs, etc.

 I also changed shipItem() to take the address of the desired Retailer.
 This helps us validate that that receiver is the ONLY entity that can take receipt of the goods.

+I changed adding a role to not require that the address not exist.
+That was a little too extreme, and I can't think of any reason why it would be bad to add the same account to the same role twice.

 I replaced the version of truffle-contract.js with a more up-to-date one and one that matched my version of web3.